iRobot Finally Announces Awesome New Terra Robotic Lawnmower

 The goal was, first off, to do a great job cutting, and to mow the lawn in a way that people would find easy to set up, and would work in the complicated lawns that many homeowners have.
 So, no boundary wire was a critical design element.

 The fundamental navigation system was a technology that we had to develop, and it was frustratingly challenging.
-We found a workable solution using ultra-wideband radio direction finding technology.
+We found a workable solution using ultrawideband radio direction finding technology.
 You put in a couple beacons, you take the robot out of the box, you drive it around the perimeter of your lawn and the interior features, and you’re done.
 And we thought that was a good customer experience, and it allows for the sort of physical programming that made the original virtual walls on Roomba quite successful.

 And then we had to go build a robot that was durable enough to operate and survive outside—we have a lot of experience there, from building military robots.
 And we had to design a cutting system which combined safety and effectiveness—cutting a blade of grass correctly is actually really hard.
 We invented a novel self-retracting blade that balances the need for safety with the mission of giving a cut comparable to the type of cut a high quality mulching mower would give.
 It’s a really cool solution, and we believe that with Terra, you buy this robot and you’ll never mow again.